 COMMUNICATION:

-BMS PTA will provide an email newsletter for communication as well as maintaining the PTA link on the beardenmiddleschool.org website.
+BMS PTA will provide an email newsletter for communication as well as maintaining the PTA link on the beardenms.knoxschools.org website.

-Any notices to be sent home or announcements for BNN shall be approved by the president or the principal.
+The president or the principal shall approve any notices to be sent home or announcements for BNN.

 The president will maintain open communication with the principal and appropriate staff at BMS to collaborate on the release of PTA information and also the release of school information via PTA channels.